scipy/scipy/doc/source/tutorial/stats/sampling.rst

 .. note:: Please note the difference between the `rvs` method of the
           distributions present in :mod:`scipy.stats` and the one provided by these generators.
-Even if the same URNG (``seed``) is used, the resulting rvs will be different in general: the implementation of `rvs` in :class:`~rv_continuous` usually relies on the NumPy module `random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other distributions (e.g., normal inverse Gaussian `norminvgauss` and the lognormal distribution).
+Even if the same URNG (``seed``) is used, the resulting ``rvs`` will be different in general: the implementation of `rvs` in :class:`~rv_continuous` usually relies on the NumPy module `np.random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other distributions (e.g., normal inverse Gaussian `norminvgauss` and the lognormal distribution).
 If no specific method is implemented, `rv_continuous` defaults to a numerical inversion method of the CDF that is very slow.
 As UNU.RAN transforms uniform random numbers differently than SciPy or NumPy, the resulting stream of RVs is